kuzzleio/documentation/src/sdk-reference/csharp/1/kuzzle/connect/index.md

 # connect

-Connects to Kuzzle using the `Protocol` argument provided in the constructor options.
+Connects to Kuzzle using the `Protocol` argument provided in theructor options.
 Subsequent call have no effect if the SDK is already connected.

 ## Signature